drug-design/course/docs/chapters/protein-structure.md

 #### Silk Fibroin

-Silk fibroin is synthesized by spiders for their webs and by silkworms for their cocoons.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/silk-fibroin-ca8f4354'><i class='fa fa-play' aria-hidden='true'></i></button>Silk fibroin is synthesized by spiders for their webs and by silkworms for their cocoons.
 The architecture of this fibrous protein (made up of &beta;-sheet structures) is illustrated in this theoretical model.
 The silk fibroin sequence is characterized by specific glycine and alanine rich repeats.
 Bulky regions with valine and tyrosine residues interrupt the &beta;-sheet stacks and allow for stretchiness.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.